Teaching Culturally & Linguistically Diverse & Exceptional Learners

 Teaching around the World

 Our unique international cohort programs, formerly called FAST TRAIN programs, allow international school teachers or those wishing to pursue a career overseas the opportunity to live and work abroad while completing the M.Ed. and initial teacher licensure certificate programs.
 For 25 years, Mason has prepared international educators for careers around the world.
-Through our unique partnership with the U.S. State Department Office of Overseas Schools, you can join the over 1400 alumni teaching in over 40 overseas locations by completing one of our international certificate programs with the M.Ed. in Teaching Culturally & Linguistically Diverse & Exceptional Learners.
+Through our unique partnership with the U.S. State Department Office of Overseas Schools, you can join the over 1400 alumni teaching in over 40 overseas locations by completing one of our international certificate programs with the M.Ed. in Teaching Culturally and Linguistically Diverse and Exceptional Learners.

 Why Choose Us